 Accounts Receivable (AR) Financing is also called Accounts Receivable Factoring.
 It implies, the sale of accounts receivable at a discount in exchange for immediate working capital.
 It can be a perfect solution for any young and growing company.
 AR Factoring improves cash flow, accelerates growth at low rates, and evades further debt compared to typical commercial financing.

-Accounts receivables refer to the “money owed by customers to a company “.
-They are actually fantastic assets for a company.
+Accounts receivables refer to the “money owed by customers to a company.”
+They are fantastic assets for a company.
 The duration clients pay their invoices is often 30 to 60 days or more.
-For some, especially established firms this duration is normal and acceptable.
+For some, notably established firms, this duration is normal and acceptable.

-Unfortunately not every company has the capital to wait that long for payment.
-There is a need for a Speedy cash flow by companies to take care of their expenses and operate their business.
+Unfortunately, not every company has the capital to wait that long for payment.
+There is a need for Speedy cash flow by companies to take care of their expenses and operate their business.
 Also, quick access to working capital helps in planning business growth.
 Factoring companies offer to purchase a company’s outstanding invoices and can advance money within 24 hours.
-Depending on the Industry, the client’s credit history, etc., one can expect an 80% to 92% advance.
+Depending on the industry, the client’s credit history, etc., one can expect 80% to 92% advance.
 This is called Accounts Receivable Financing.

-What are the basic steps in Accounts Receivable Financing:
+What are the necessary steps in Accounts Receivable Financing:

-To qualify for this kind of financing, it is important to have your accounting set up correctly and receivables ready.
-The factoring company does its due diligence, checking your basic background, credit report of your client or clients and sometimes they review your financial statements if the advance amount requirement is large.
+It is essential to have your accounting set up correctly and receivables ready to qualify for accounts receivable financing.
+The factoring company does its due diligence.
+The factor checks your basic background, the credit report of your client or clients.
+Sometimes they may also review your financial statements if the advance amount requirement is significant.
 The Factor verifies the accounts receivable invoices with the end customer to ensure that the invoice’s amount is correct and they are due in 30-60 days.